ziziiprogramming/Tic-Tac-Toe-AI-Bot/README.md

 ##  How to Play:

-1. Clone the Repository:
+1. Clone the repository:
 git clone https://github.com/ziziiprogramming/Tic-Tac-Toe-AI-Bot.git
 cd Tic-Tac-Toe-AI-Bot

-2. Run the code:
+2. Run this code:
 python tic-tac-toe.py

 ---

 ## How It Works?: